Build Add-In

 I started the Build Add-In project out of my frustrations with Script Lab.

-Why was Script Lab such a maintenance nightmare?
-I won't go into details - after all, it's relatively obvious by reading through and comparing the Script Lab and Build Add-In repositories.
+I won't go into more detail - after all, it's relatively obvious by reading through and comparing the Script Lab and Build Add-In repositories on GitHub.

-Suffice to say, I had a chat with my manager and pointed out we could re-write the entire Script Lab Add-In and make it both a better experience and cheaper to maintain.
-This proposal was reject of course - reasonably.
-For one, I found out my manager had been bitten by the previous re-write that had left Script Lab in it's current state.
+For one, I found out my manager had been bitten by the previous re-write that left Script Lab in it's current state.
 Additionally there were risks - cost, changes to the UX, and - are you sure that it will fit within the our time constrained budget for Script Lab maintenance?
-Of course I was fairly sure - I don't propose things until I've read through all the details - I'm highly risk adverse when it comes to technical design.
-My manager is also risk adverse, and it's much less risky to try to maintain the current thing - even if it costs more in the short term and long term.

 Could I be wong?
 I love being wrong - it means I get to learn something!
+Either way it would be a fun learning experience.

 To Be Continued...